 Simple and yummy!
 And for the Big Lebowski generation - definitely ironic.
 Combine Milk, Kailua and Vodka with ice.
 And you're done!

 Margaritas are pretty standard - but spicy margaritas offer a fun twist and are perfect for the summer months!
-Fresh mango puree, a little bit of chili paste (adjusted to your heat preference), agave syrup, tequila, and ice is all you need for this - plus a nice chili/salt garnish of course.
+Fresh mango puree, a little bit of chili paste (adjusted to your heat preference), agave syrup, tequila, and ice is all you need

 The ice machine has come a long way since its inception in 1880!
 The first ice maker was produced and patented by in 1844 by John Gorrie as a device to cool down his patients.
 The first patented ice maker for food was filed by John Gorrie in 1851.
 Far from the large machines of today, early ice makers relied on relied on a mechanical compressor and, of course, no electricity.
 Only very small amounts of ice could be created by the earliest machines